acadTags/Rare-disease-identification/README.md

 # Rare-disease-identification

-This repository presents using **ontologies** and **weak supervisio**n to identify rare diseases from clinical notes.
+This repository presents an approach using **ontologies** and **weak supervision** to identify rare diseases from clinical notes.
 The idea is illustrated below and the data annotation is available for download.

 ## Entity linking and ontology matching
 A graphical illustration of the entity linking and ontology matching process: